Two business executives reviewing a public company audit report on a laptop in an office hallway

 1. Hire an Independent Auditor

-As your company completes its financial preparations for a PCAOB audit, the first step is to confirm that you’re working with an independent auditor and have signed an engagement letter with them.
+As your company prepares its public company audit report, your first step is to confirm you’re working with an independent auditor and evaluating internal controls in line with SOX 404 requirements.
 Since every audit requires ample time for planning and documentation, hiring an independent certified public accountant early on will help ensure that your company is ready to go when the audit begins.
 If you need help finding a PCAOB-registered firm, you can perform a search on the PCAOB website to find CPA auditors who are qualified and experienced in conducting PCAOB audits.

 2. Confirm the Timing of the PCAOB Audit